-- (i) The Outstation time shall be set to the Universal Time Clock (UTC) also known as Greenwich Mean Time (GMT).
-No switching between UTC and British Summer Time (BST) shall occur for Settlements data storage requirements. - (ii) Time synchronisation of the Outstation shall only be performed remotely by communication with the Settlement Instation.
+- (i) The Outstation time shall be set to Co-ordinated Universal Time Clock (UTC).
+No switching between UTC and British Summer Time (BST) shall occur for Settlement data storage requirements. - (ii) Time synchronisation of the Outstation shall only be performed remotely by communication with the Settlement Instation.
 Locally, time synchronisation may be performed by an Interrogation Unit provided it has been synchronised to UTC within the previous 24 hours. - (iii) The overall limits of error for the time keeping allowing for a failure to communicate with the Outstation for an extended period of 20 days shall be:- - (a) the completion of each Demand Period shall be at a time which is within ± 20 seconds of UTC; and - (b) the duration of each Demand Period shall be within ± 0.1%, except where time synchronisation has occurred in a Demand Period.